DethAriel/ng-recaptcha/CONTRIBUTING.md

 - Verify the latest commit, and run `git push && git push --tag` to push the changes to the origin
 - Wait for the build to succeed
 - Publish the package to npm _from the "/dist/ng-recaptcha" directory_: `cd dist/ng-recaptcha && npm publish` (or `cd dist/ng-recaptcha && npm publish --tag beta`)
-- Create a GitHub release and update the demo site by running `yarn github-release && yarn demo:build && yarn demo:publish`
+- Create a GitHub release by running `yarn github-release`

+### Updating Travis CI secrets

+Some variables in the `.travis.yml` file are secrets 🤫 (like deployment token for `provider: pages:git`).
+To manipulate those, head on to [Travis CI](https://docs.travis-ci.com/user/encryption-keys/) docs.